iankorf/pypractice/mldemo/README.md

 context.
 Another source of data _should_ be biological.
 What sequences are definitely not splice sites?
 That turns out to be a difficult question.
 Alternative splicing exists, some of the sites we might choose (e.g in the middle of an intron), might be alternative splice sites.
+What other forms of non-splice sites might work?

+- GT and AG sites from exons
+- GT and AG sites from the opposite strand
+- GT and AG sites from intergenic sequence

+All of these have issues.
+Exons are typically GC-rich compared to introns.
+Sites on the opposite strand on introns will have the same GC-composition, but the As and Ts will be swapped (and the Gs and Cs).
+If composition is asymmetric, the opposite strand isn't a good model of fake splice sites.
-We will make 2 kinds of fake data.
+Intergenic sequence might be okay, except that it's not transcribed, and so it may have different properties.
+Caveats aside, we will make 2 kinds of fake data.

 - randomly generated sites
 - GT and AG sites from inside introns